Renault in Formula One: 2020 season: Return to podium and final year of Renault F1 Team

-Engine supplier
+Engine supplier (1983–2025)

-Original turbo era (1980s)
+Original turbo era (1983–1986)

 Renault began manufacturing engines at the Viry-Châtillon factory in 1976, after closing the former Alpine competition department, which was run in conjunction with the Formula One team under the Renault Sport division.
-It manufactured the first turbocharged engine seen on the category, the Renault-Gordini EF1 1.5 litres V6, at a time where the naturally aspirated 3-litre engines were predominant.
+It manufactured the first turbocharged engine seen on the category, the Renault-Gordini EF1 1.5 litres V6, at a time when the naturally aspirated 3-litre engines were predominant.
 Initially only supplying engines to the works team, Renault began a customer programme in 1983 when it became Team Lotus' engine supplier.
 Mecachrome, a precision engineering company, prepared the engines for the customer teams.

 Though not competitive initially, with the recruitment of designer Gérard Ducarouge the marque gained competitiveness towards the later part of the 1983 season into 1984, with Nigel Mansell and Elio de Angelis scoring regular podiums.
 That year, Renault also began supplying engines to the Ligier team, which scored three points in 1984, an improvement over not being classified in the 1983 championship.
 Ayrton Senna joined Team Lotus in 1985 and the combination of his talent and the fast, but fuel-inefficient Lotus 97T gained eight pole positions and three wins (two to Senna, one to de Angelis), but unreliability prevented a sustained attempt at either title.
 The Tyrrell team started using the Renault engine from the seventh Grand Prix of the year, while Ligier gained three podiums in the Ligier JS25.
 In 1986, aristocrat Johnny Dumfries was chosen to be Senna's new partner at Lotus after Senna vetoed the original choice of Derek Warwick.
 More pole positions and two wins for the Brazilian followed with the Lotus 98T, but the car followed similar problems as its predecessor with reliability problems and poor fuel consumption.
 This saw to it that Lotus could not sustain a season-long challenge to leading teams McLaren and Williams.

 After the 1985 season, the Renault works team ended participation in Formula One but continued as an engine supplier for Ligier, Tyrrell and Lotus.
 1986 saw the introduction of the EF15B engine, which included several innovations, like static ignition and pneumatic valve return.
 Renault Sport stopped its engine program at the end of the year, having scored 19 pole positions and 5 Grand Prix victories with customer teams.

-Naturally aspirated engines (1990s and 2000s)
+Return to naturally aspirated engines (1989–2013)

+Success with Williams and Benetton (1989–1997)

 Renault returned as a Formula One engine supplier in 1989 with the banning of turbocharged engines, in partnership with the Williams team.
 The Viry factory produced the first pneumatic valved 3.5 V10 engine, the RS1, while other engine manufacturers supplied V8 (Ford, Judd and Yamaha), V10 (Honda), or V12 (Ferrari and Lamborghini) engines.
 The Williams-Renault combination scored its first victory at the wet 1989 Canadian Grand Prix, with Thierry Boutsen, and finished their initial season together with Boutsen winning the very wet 1989 Australian Grand Prix.